network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 and appreciate the improved responsiveness provided by a lower screen-refresh delay.

-Consequently, while we consider the minumum for an acceptable telephone call to be around 300 RPM (200 ms), we acknowledge that better responsiveness (1000 RPM or 60 ms RTT) can deliver a telephone call that is considered “good”
+Consequently, while we consider the minimum for an acceptable telephone call to be around 300 RPM (200 ms), we acknowledge that better responsiveness (1000 RPM or 60 ms RTT) can deliver a telephone call that is considered “good”